pandrei/GSoC/proposal.md

 <p align="justify"> All in all, it's not bad, considering Atom is unlikely to load thousands or tens of thousands of modules.
 As a personal experience, during my internship at Freescale, we managed to get about 1000 running on a 2. something ghz CPU and 4 GB RAM memory. <br></p>
 On short, it achieves what we needed at a reasonable tradeoff.
 </p>

+> Note - Docker does claim that their containers are portable, but since they rely on lxc, which is linux specific I imagine there's a significant overhead on other platforms(windows/mac).

 ####Issues
 <br>